Insulin (medication): Types

-Long-acting

-Includes the analogues glargine U100 and detemir, each of which begins working within 1 to 2 hours and continues to be active, without major peaks or dips, for about 24 hours, although this varies in many individuals.

-Ultra-long acting

-Includes the analogues insulin glargine U300 and degludec, which begin working within 30 to 90 minutes and continues to be active for greater than 24 hours.

-Combination insulin products

-Includes a combination of either fast-acting or short-acting insulin with a longer acting insulin, typically an NPH insulin.
-The combination products begin to work with the shorter acting insulin (5–15 minutes for fast-acting, and 30 minutes for short acting), and remain active for 16 to 24 hours.
-There are several variations with different proportions of the mixed insulins (e.g. Novolog Mix 70/30 contains 70% aspart protamine [akin to NPH], and 30% aspart.)
+Long-acting insulin includes the analogues glargine U100 and detemir, each of which begins working within 1 to 2 hours and continues to be active, without major peaks or dips, for about 24 hours, although this varies in many individuals.
+Ultra-long acting insulin includes the analogues insulin glargine U300 and degludec, which begin working within 30 to 90 minutes and continues to be active for greater than 24 hours.
+Newer long-acting insulins, like insulin icodec and insulin efsitora alfa, are designed for once-weekly use.
+Studies show they provide similar blood sugar control to daily insulins, with a comparable risk of hypoglycemia, while offering a simpler dosing routine.
+Combination insulin products combine fast- and short-acting insulin with a longer-acting insulin like NPH insulin.
+The combination products begin to work with the shorter-acting insulin (5–15 minutes for fast-acting, and 30 minutes for short-acting), and remain active for 16–24 hours.
+There are several variations with different proportions of the mixed insulins (e.g., Novolog Mix 70/30 contains 70% aspart protamine [akin to NPH], and 30% aspart).

 Methods of administration

 Unlike many medicines, insulin cannot be taken orally at the present time.
 Like nearly all other proteins introduced into the gastrointestinal tract, it is reduced to fragments (single amino acid components), whereupon all activity is lost.
 There has been some research into ways to protect insulin from the digestive tract, so that it can be administered in a pill.
 So far this is entirely experimental.